Alex Breingan: Career

-He began his career in the mid 1990s in UK commercial radio and later as a producer at the BBC before moving to NZ in 2002.
+After Breingan graduated from Durham University in the 1990s, he went to work as an intern on Radio 1.
+He then moved to Orchard FM in Taunton, before being a producer on Radio 2.
+He then moved to New Zealand in 2002.
 He spent 10 years in NZ radio including as Mediawork's Radio Operations Manager and Assistant Programme Director for both More FM and RadioLIVE.

-Breingan then moved into TV as Channel Manager for SKY TV's Food TV and The Living Channel.
+After working in Radio, Breingan then moved into TV as Channel Manager for SKY TV's Food TV and The Living Channel.
 In 2012 Breingan co-founded free to air TV channel Choice TV which launched on Freeview and Sky that year.
 Canadian Media company Blue Ant Media acquired the channel in 2014.
 Discovery Inc. later acquired Choice TV in 2019.

 In TV production, Breingan established production company Stripe Media in 2014, also known as Stripe Studios.
 The production company produced various television shows across New Zealand including the TV3 morning series, The Cafe which aired from 2016 until 2020.

 Stripe Studios production includes series previously on SKY Open New Zealand, Discovery Australia New Zealand, TVNZ and NBCU NZ for the channel Bravo.
 Breingan created, co-wrote and produced The Circus, Rich Listers, and Discovery's Great Southern Truckers.
-Rich Listers received criticism after Breingan publicly mentioned that the show was fictional.

-Since 2019, Breingan has been a semi finals judge for the International Emmy Awards and later a finals judge in 2022.
+From 2019 to 2026, Breingan was a semi finals judge for the International Emmy Awards and later a finals judge in 2022.